FeTaX2: A ferrimagnetic quantum anomalous Hall insulator

 A promising route toward high-temperature QAH insulators lies in leveraging correlated $d$ electrons, which can simultaneously support robust magnetism and nontrivial band topology.
-FeSe and its derivatives are particularly compelling in this context, as electron doping via lithium intercalation has revealed the coexistence of superconductivity, itinerant ferromagnetism, and topology~\cite{lei2017,ying2018,kim2023,hu2024,xu2016,Wang2018science,Zhangpeng2018science}.
-Motivated by these developments, we perform density functional theory (DFT) calculations and tight-binding modeling to demonstrate that monolayer FeTa$X_2$ ($X$ = S, Se, Te) emerges as a promising candidate for high-temperature QAH insulators.
-All compounds exhibit a ferrimagnetic ground state with Chern number $\mathcal{C}=-2$ and exceptionally large bulk gaps.
-Notably, the magnetic ordering originates primarily from the Fe atoms, while the topology arises from the spin-polarized band inversion involving the Ta $d_{z^2}$ and $d_{xy}$ orbitals.
-This mechanism, where both magnetism and topology emerge cooperatively from $d$-orbital physics, suggests a broadly applicable design principle for engineering QAH phases in correlated materials.
+FeSe and related compounds exemplify this potential, as electron doping via lithium intercalation has revealed the coexistence of superconductivity, itinerant ferromagnetism, and topology~\cite{lei2017,ying2018,kim2023,hu2025Li,xu2016,Wang2018science,Zhangpeng2018science}.
+Motivated by these advances, we perform density functional theory (DFT) calculations and tight-binding modeling to show that monolayer FeTa$X_2$ ($X$ = S, Se, Te) is a compelling candidate for high-temperature QAH insulators.
+Structural relaxations and magnetic properties are obtained within $\text{DFT}+\text{Hubbard}$ $U$~\cite{kresse1996,dudarev1998,perdew1996}, while the electronic structure and MAE are confirmed using the Heyd-Scuseria-Ernzerhof hybrid functional~\cite{hse06}.
+All members of the FeTa$X_2$ family exhibit a ferrimagnetic ground state with high Chern number $\mathcal{C}=-2$ and exceptionally large topological gaps.
+The gap originates from a deep $s$-$d$ band inversion between Ta $d_{z^2}$ and $d_{xy}$ orbitals, while the strong ferrimagnetic order is driven by Fe atoms.
+This cooperative mechanism—where both magnetism and topology emerge from $d$-orbital physics—highlights a general design principle for engineering robust QAH phases in correlated materials.